nicevibesplus/ProtokollfixDocker/README.md

 ## features

 - **read/write on file system**
-	- documents are read/written directly on the filesystem, which makes their use in other applications really easy
+	- documents are read/written directly on the servers filesystem, which makes their use in other applications really easy
     - *this also means that this application does not scale well, and is intended for single- (or few-) user scenarios only*
 - create documents from **templates**
 - insert custom **text snippets**